EricNewcombe/lightweight-nfc-authentication/Client/README.md

 The client is command based, it accepts commands to execute.

-Most comman usage will be to run 1 then 2 then 3.
+Most common usage will be to run 1 then 2 then 3.
 This will create a new user on the server, then create a new tag and write to it, the finally authenticate the user and tag together.

 ### Commands
 1. Create New User